guardian/support-service-lambdas/README.md

 ### code only changes
 You can be confident when making code only changes.
 Run `sbt test`.
 They will run on your build of your branch and when you merge to master.
 Don't forget to "Run with Coverage" in IntelliJ.

-### changes to config
-The system won't safe you for free here.
-Once you changed your config (see the howto below), you should run ConfigLoaderSystemTest.
-This test does not (YET!) run automatically, so if you deploy to PROD without checking this, the lambdas will deploy but not actually work.

 ### system integration points
 Traiditonal health checking doesn't happen.
 After deploy you can't relax until you know an HTTP request will hit your lambda, and that your lambda can access any external services.
 You can run the health check as a local test by downloading the DEV config, and running HealthCheckSystemTest.
 You can run it in CODE and PROD by downloading the health check config from DEV and running CODEPRODHealthCheck.
-The CODE and PROD health checks are called by RunScope every 5 minutes.
+The PROD health checks are called by RunScope every 5 minutes.

 To download the dev config use the following command:
 `aws s3 cp s3://gu-reader-revenue-private/membership/payment-failure-lambdas/DEV/ /etc/gu/ --exclude "*" --include "payment-failure-*" --profile membership --recursive`

+### changes to config
+The system won't save you for free here.
+Once you changed your config (see the howto below), you should run ConfigLoaderSystemTest.
+This test does not (YET!) run automatically, so if you deploy to PROD without checking this, the lambdas will deploy but not actually work.

 ---